sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

 ## Prerequisites
 - An SAP BTP account
-- An SAP HANA Cloud instance (2024 QRC 4 or higher)
+- A non trial/free tier SAP HANA Cloud instance

 ## You will learn
 - How to create and delete an ECN